gertjanvanzwieten/vimdecrypt/README.md

 ## installation

-Both the Python module and the command line tool are installable via
+Both the Python module and the command line tool are installable via Pip:

-setuptools:
+    $ pip install [--user]

-    $ python setup.py install (--user)
+This will install the `blowfish` module by default

 ## usage